- How to get the Indonesian visa?

 – Useful note: Health Insurance which covers COVID-19 treatment and evacuation is no longer required to enter Indonesia.

 We invite you to consult the list of entry points granting the visa upon arrival and requirements to obtain it before travelling, from the website of the Indonesian embassy in Washington, from the Australian Government’s Smartraveller website, from the Embassy of Indonesia in London or from the Embassy of Indonesia in your country.

 Visa extension (when possible)

-If you wish to extend your visa, you need to ask for the extension at least 7 days before it expires at the immigration office, next to Denpasar airport.
-The process takes around a week and costs IDR 355,000 (€21.4).
+If you wish to extend your visa, you need to ask for the extension at least 7 days before it expires at the nearest immigration office.

 Overstaying your Indonesian visa